Zireaelst/Whale-Watch-Predictive-on-chain-signals/README.md

 ## Contact

-For questions and support, please open an issue or contact the maintainers.
+For questions and support, please open an issue in the GitHub repository.